 The terrain that forms the backdrop of Kipling’s Jungle Book, Kanha remains lush as ever with its sweeping savannah grasslands, bamboo forests and gurgling streams.
 One of Asia’s finest wildlife sanctuaries, Kanha brings opportunities to view the magnificent tiger and many more animal species including leopard, bison and wild dog.

 The forested habitat of Bandhavgarh is the abode of India’s highest density of tigers, with safari guests regularly reporting multiple sightings.
 In the wetlands expect to see kingfishers and egrets as vultures wheel and circle above.
-Join a jeep safari or add a dimension of excitement by safariing on the back of an elephant.
+Join a jeep safari for your chance to witness these majestic animals.

 This National Park is one of the more successful locations to visit in hope of spotting India’s majestic tiger in its natural habitat.
 Former hunting ground of the Maharajas of Jaipur it is also a renowned heritage site thanks to the picturesque ruins which dot the terrain.
 Birds are present in large numbers; other common wildlife sightings include crocodile, gazelle, leopard and the fearsome monitor lizard.